tunapanda/LRS_Sync/README.md

 **pip install tincan**

-Currently only allows pushing of statements from one LRS (local) to another (remote).
-Will check for existing statements to avoid duplicates.
+LRS_Sync can sync statements between multiple LRSs.
+LRS_Sync.py will push statements from a local LRS to a remote LRS (while avoiding duplicates.)

+For servers with limited internet access, LRS_Save.py can store all statements in a json file.
+That file can then be uploaded from another machinge using LRS_Upload.py.

-Add LRS authentication information to LRS_config_template.py and rename to LRS_config.py and run LRS_Sync.py
+Add LRS authentication information, filenames, etc. to LRS_config_template.py and rename to LRS_config.py to run the syncing programs.

+Has only been tested with LearningLocker.